A class of C*-algebraic locally compact quantum groupoids Part II: Main theory

 On the other hand, our framework is less burdened with the technical difficulties that accompany the measured quantum groupoids, which is based on the notion of a ``fiber product'' of von Neumann algebras over a ``relative tensor product'' of Hilbert spaces.
 There is really no corresponding notion for a fiber product in the $C^*$-algebra theory, and therefore, there has been no $C^*$-algebraic theory of quantum groupoids developed for non-unital (non-compact) cases.
 Our framework, while restrictive, achieves this.
 In addition, as can be seen in what follows, the theory is rich in nature.
-The authors believe that the current framework will provide a nice bridge, until a more general theory of $C^*$-algebraic locally compact quantum groupoids can be developed in the future.
+The authors believe that the current framework will provide a nice bridge, until a more general theory of $C^*$-algebraic locally compact quantum groupoids can be developed in the future (at the purely algebraic level, some progress has been made in this direction: \cite{TTVD}, \cite{TTVD2}).

 Here is how this paper is organized.
-In Section~1, we review the notations and state our main definition, revisiting Definition~4.8 of Part~I \cite{BJKVD_qgroupoid1}.
+In Section~\ref{sec1}, we review the notations and state our main definition, revisiting Definition~4.8 of Part~I \cite{BJKVD_qgroupoid1}.
 As this paper is a continuation of the previous paper (Part~I), we refer to that paper for details and proofs.

 In Section~2, we further investigate the consequences of the right/left invariance conditions of our Haar weights $\psi$, $\varphi$.
-We construct four unbounded maps, $Q_R$, $Q_{\rho}$, $Q_L$, $Q_{\lambda}$, which will play useful roles throughout the paper.
+We construct four maps, $Q_R$, $Q_{\rho}$, $Q_L$, $Q_{\lambda}$, which will play useful roles throughout the paper.

 In Section~3, we construct the partial isometries $V$ and $W$, using the invariance properties developed in Section~2.
 These operators are essentially the right and the left regular representations, and they play similar roles as the multiplicative unitary operators in the quantum group case.